 - Lighting systems, including interior, exterior, and emergency lighting

-- HVAC systems, which often represent the largest electrical demand
+- HVAC systems, which often represent the largest electrical demand in a facility

 - Plug loads from computers, office equipment, appliances, and machinery